 - Be stamped and signed by the doctor or clinic

-MMR vaccination is available at the Student Health Center free of charge.
+MMR vaccination is available at the Student Health Center free of charge (for Queens College students only).
 Contact our office and make an appointment with our nurse.

-Public Health Law 2167 requires all colleges to provide information on meningitis and the meningitis vaccine.
-ALL STUDENTS (regardless of age) must complete a meningitis response form.
-Vaccines may be available through your primary care provider.
-The cost is approximately $100.
+New York State Public Health Law 2167 requires all colleges to provide information on meningitis and the meningitis vaccine.
+ALL STUDENTS (regardless of age) must complete a meningitis response form in which students must respond to one of the following: